AbWahab07/shopify-webpack-dev-workflow/README.md

 - Completes a Webpack build in **development** mode
 - Webpack begins watching for file changes
 - Theme Kit begins watching for file changes in `dist/`
+- Theme Kit opens your development theme in your default browser

 `npm run build`
 - Completes a Webpack build in **production** mode